reasonml/reason-react/docs/usestate-hook.md

 This isn't actually any different than how events and `useState` hooks work in ReactJS when you choose to use a callback with `setName`.
-The only difference is that ReasonReact enforces that we always use callbacks.
+The only difference is that reason-react enforces that we always use callbacks.

 ## Solution